devopsyuva/terraform-deep-dive/T06-Terraform-workspace/README.md

   - COS
   - Manta
   - Remote
 - Terraform starts with a single workspace named "default".
-This workspace is special both because it is the default and also because it cannot ever be deleted.
+This workspace is special because it is the default and also because it cannot be deleted.
 If you've never explicitly used workspaces, then you've only ever worked on the "default" workspace.
 ```
 # How to create a new workspace?
-terraform workspace new test-demo
+- terraform workspace new test-demo
 Created and switched to workspace "test-demo"!

 You're now on a new, empty workspace.
 Workspaces isolate their state,